conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 ---

 ## Overview
-Partner Zones allows you to share streaming data with external partners selectively and securely, without the need to replicate data or create duplicate Kafka clusters.
+Partner Zones allow you to share streaming data with external partners selectively and securely, without the need to replicate data or create duplicate Kafka clusters.
 You can:
 - set up **dedicated zones** with **customized access** to data
 - create a **single source of truth** because data isn't duplicated
 - **reduce operational costs**, since you don't have to keep data streams synchronized